Schwarzen/colormydesktop/README.md

 # Color-My-Desktop
-An easy to use tool for creating, managing, and applying custom color palettes to customm generated themes for the gnome-shell/ KDE-Plasma / GTK4 apps.
-With options for creating Vesktop, Zen-browser, and Youtube themes with your colors,<br>
+An easy to use tool for creating, managing, and applying custom color palettes to custom generated themes for the gnome-shell/ KDE-Plasma / GTK4 apps.<br>
-allowing for easy and uniform customization of your desktop environment.
+Also includes options for creating Vesktop, Zen-browser, and Youtube themes with your colors, allowing for easy and uniform customization of your desktop environment.<br>

 <img src="https://github.com/user-attachments/assets/6422dd01-cafa-432b-8a62-0f71a348aa6f" width="60%"/>